 We watched with horror as passengers tossed bags into the water from each deck.
 We thought these were bags of trash!
 But then when we asked around, we learned that the villagers along the shoreline paddle out to the daily ferry boats and wait in their small boats.
 The passengers on the ferry toss out bags of old clothes, food, medicines, toys and such.
 The villagers paddle over and grab the floating bags before they sink.
 We quickly grabbed a few things we were getting rid of and joined in the apparent custom.

 During the passage across the Amazon we passed through some smaller tributaries and narrow areas.
 Occasionally a local water taxi would zip out from the shoreline and transfer goods and passengers.
-Here is a little video of one such exchange.

 About 28 hours later, as promised, the ferry ride was finished.
 It was time to drive off the boat.
 But this time the transition between the boat and the port was much more extreme than before.
 Water levels were high, so our boat was sitting about 5 feet above the shore!
 The crew rigged some pallets, sawhorses, old timbers and ropes.
 Then placed the steel reinforced ramps over the top of the whole mess.
 We were to drive our entire house down this precarious set-up.

-If you have not seen this little video yet, be prepared to gasp.
-Most viewers hold their breath for it!
 I am still not sure how Mike had the nerves of steel to trust the guys signaling.
 But I do know that his heart nearly stopped when he hit that bump between the two sets of ramps.

 Rest assured that we safely exited the ferry.
 And the two large trucks behind us did also.
 These folks do this all day, every day.
 It all works out!